 - The cost of each tracking device (Bluetooth is also significantly cheaper than GPS in this respect).

 - The cost of maintaining those devices—both in terms of replacing the units and in terms of replacing the batteries within the units.
-GPS devices require a lot of power, while BLE is optimized for long battery life.
+GPS devices require a lot of power, while Bluetooth LE is optimized for long battery life.

 - The security of the system, especially over time.